vzhou842/victorzhou.com/content/posts/2019-02-15-why-webpack.md

 2 years after starting work on GeoArena, I finally took the plunge and rewrote my entire codebase to use Webpack. 🎉🎉

+<span class="emph-special">This rewrite will take forever</span>, I grumbled. <span class="emph-special">If only there had been a blog post explaining why I should use Webpack...</span>

 Here’s an example of what Webpack lets you do:

 ```javascript